vivekd16/agentic/docs/interacting-with-agents/nextjs-dashboard.md

 - Chat with any registered agent
 - View real-time agent event logs
 - Run agents in the background while continuing to use the interface
-- Browse run history to review past agent executions
+- Browse thread history to review past agent executions
 - Monitor agent performance metrics

 ## Setup and Installation